Hospitality Tech as a Service

 Smart technology is changing the way we travel.
 The hospitality tech as a service in the industry is not untouched by the technology revolution.
 Today’s hospitality market is much more competitive.

 Hospitality tech as a service has come a long way since 3 decades ago hotels were barely starting to launch their websites on the internet.
-1994 marked the debut of the first-ever online hotel catalogue.
+1994 marked the debut of the first-ever online hotel catalog.

 Soon some hotels started offering guests real-time access to central reservations and online booking capability.
 Just before the launch of the iPhone, Wi-Fi started to gain traction in hotels.